 Q: What is the difference between Oral Surgeons and General Dentist?

 A: General dentists serve as primary care providers for dental medicine.
 At the general dentist’s office, you will receive teeth cleaning, X-rays, and a comprehensive screening for dental problems.
 General dentists most often provide gum care, dental fillings, root canals, veneers, bridges, and crowns.
 They also make recommendations for how to prevent common dental problems.
-Although a general dentist may perform simple tooth extractions, more complex surgeries may be outside of the scope of a general dentist’s competence.
+Although a general dentist may perform simple tooth extractions, more complex surgeries may be outside the scope of a general dentist’s competence.